kbirchard/mcphail-update/hardware/mcphail-main-board/README.md

 ### Microcontroller

-Atmel AVR chips aren't going to have the ADC resolution we want.
-The paper calls for a 14-bit ADC.
+The reference papers call for a 14-bit ADC.

+The Atmel AVR chips we initially considered (Atmega32u4, Atmega2560) had 10-bit ADC, which isn't enough.
+We chose the ATSAMD21G Cortex M0 with 12-bit ADC since it still can be programmed with a cheap programmer, doesn't require dedicated hardware, has built-in USB for programming and monitoring.

+It is compatible with [adalink](https://github.com/adafruit/Adafruit_Adalink) and [avrdude](http://www.nongnu.org/avrdude/), which we already use for programming other boards.

+We added a $6 16-bit ADS1115 which receives on two differential or four single channels (we could use the four) and outputs the result over I2C.

-Solution 1: Switch to the $6 MSP432 or a similar chip, could pick up a $14 dev board as well.
+Another possible solution would have been the $6 MSP432 or a similar chip, could pick up a $14 dev board as well.
 This is a TI chip that requires CodeComposer Studio, newest version is CCSv6.
 It's Linux-compatible and I have a Windows machine just in case it's not.

-The downside of the MSP432 is the $45 additional programmer we need to buy, getting set up with a new dev environment, etc. That's all doable but may not be necessary.
+The downside of the MSP432 is the $45 additional programmer we need to buy, getting set up with a new dev environment, etc.

-Solution 2: Use a $6 16-bit ADS1115 which receives on two differential or four single channels (we could use the four) and outputs the result over I2C to the Atmega32u4.

 ### ADC and Noise Notes

+The 2-layer board is routed using a split ground plane to separate the analog and digital signals.
+Care was taken to provide clear analog return paths but the A0, A1, and A2 signals right at the microcontroller are next to the I2C signals and this may end up as a source of noise.

+If noise is still an issue, we may need need a 4-layer board (which doubles board cost).
+It's unclear if ENTOMATIC are actually getting and using all 14 bits.

-I need to review their timing -- seems like my back-of-envelope has 32ms, not 16ms as from their paper.
+We need to review the ENTOMATIC calculations -- seems like my back-of-envelope has 32ms, not 16ms as from their paper.

-We may need need a 4-layer board, which doubles board cost.
-It's unclear if these guys are actually getting and using all 14 bits.
-Turning off everything but the ADC when sampling.
+For power and noise control, we should turn off everything but the ADC when sampling.

 [Discussion of cheap 16-bit ADC](http://www.avrfreaks.net/forum/cheap-16-bit-adc)

 ### RTC

-The DS1307 real time clock is out of date, replaced it with a MCP7940N.
-Needs some adjustment to the circuitry and crystal to minimize ppm (frequency tolerance) to minimize time slipping, which could be up to a few minutes per month in the worst case.
+The DS1307 real time clock is out of date and hard to find.

-TODO: quantify this deviation, discuss mitigation
+We used the MCP7940N with an external 32.768kHz external crystal, following the suggested PCB layout on [page 14 of the datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/20005010F.pdf).

+There is a discussion of digital trimming on page 29 to mitigate temperature and intrinsic clock issues.
+We can figure out the values in this digital trimming register by testing the physical board and calculating the the trim value with the equations on paeg 30.

 ### Temperature

-TODO: find out how hot a plastic bottle hanging in the sun in Arizona in August could get.
+Kyle put a thermometer in the trap and measured the temperature inside over two days in direct sunlight.
+Both times the internal temp was 10 F degrees higher than the ambient air temp.
+(110/100F first day @ 5pm, 108/98F second day @ noon).

+Prior to measuring, he left the thermometer in the trap for an hour, so that should be a reflection of what we'd see in the field.
+The combination of size and materials is keeping the temperature from getting much higher.

 ### Capacitors